-The Difference Between a Brewpub and a MicrobreweryAdded by Hawley Troxell in Articles & Publications, Wine, Brew, Spirits Law on July 24, 2013
+The Difference Between a Brewpub and a MicrobreweryAdded by Hawley Troxell in Articles & Blogs, Wine, Brew, Spirits Law on July 24, 2013

 You may have occasionally wondered to yourself, “What is the difference between a brewpub and a microbrewery?”
 In Idaho, the answer is not much.
 Both allow small beer makers in Idaho to reach consumers directly in ways they otherwise could not.
 In Idaho, the two differ in that a microbrewery is simply the place where the beer is made, while a brewpub is a restaurant or bar where the microbrewery can sell drinks directly to customers.

 Some states impose a three-layer system on their beer makers.
 In those states, breweries can only sell beer to wholesalers, who then sell to the retailers.
 Retailers, such as bars, restaurants, and grocery stores, then sell the products to consumers.
 This system does not really apply to Idaho breweries.
 As noted in a previous post, breweries in Idaho can be their own wholesalers because they are permitted to sell to retailers.
 But what about the last leg of the trip?
 Can Idaho breweries ever sell their beer directly to the person who drinks it?

 In some cases, yes.
 Perhaps recognizing that its tiered system could make it difficult for small breweries to compete with established brands, Idaho allows manufacturers making less than 30,000 barrels of beer per year to sell beer directly to consumers right at the brewery.
 Establishments such as these are most accurately be described as “microbreweries,” at least in Idaho.

 And, fortunately for Idaho brewers, state law also allows them to get a brewpub license.
 At a brewpub, a microbrewery can sell its products (made offsite) to be consumed right there, along with food or even beer from other breweries.